oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/configoverrides/_index.md

 ---
 ### Prerequisites

-* Configuration overrides can be used in combination with Domain in Image and Domain on PV domains.
+* Configuration overrides can be used in combination with Domain in Image and Domain in PV domains.
   For Model in Image domains (introduced in 3.0.0), use [Model in Image Runtime Updates]({{< relref "/managing-domains/model-in-image/runtime-updates.md" >}}) instead.

 * A WebLogic domain home must not contain any configuration overrides XML file in its `optconfig` directory that was not placed there by the operator.
 Any existing configuration overrides XML files in this directory will be deleted and replaced by your operator override templates, if any.